sdnts/zup/README.md

 #### Prebuilt binaries

-Alternatively, you can download a pre-compiled binary for a supported OS / arch from the [Releases](https://github.com/sdnts/zup/releases) page and place it in a location that is in your $PATH.
+Alternatively, you can download a pre-compiled binary for a supported OS / arch from the [Releases](https://github.com/sdnts/zup/releases) page, extract, and place it in a location that is in your $PATH.
 I recommend `~/.zup/bin`, since that is also where Zup installs toolchains by default.
-You may also want to rename it to `zup`, and give it execution permissions by running `chmod +x zup`.
+You may also have to give it execution permissions by running `chmod +x zup`.

 Then, add `~/.zup/bin` to your $PATH: